How our obsession with SEO fills the internet with garbage

 But this problem isn’t limited to SEO consultants.
 Across the ‘content industry’ machine logic is being applied to data resources (websites) that are designed to be read by human beings, not machines – often by publishing houses that are distorting the very fabric of information itself in their relentless pursuit of page views.

 The journalist’s nightmare

-These conversations happen every day across every part of the media.
-The implication is that clicks, not quality, are what count – despite the fact that once you’ve clicked on that cloud migration story and found that it isn’t about cloud migration, you’ll forever see that website as a resource that distorts and misrepresents its own content.
+Conversations like these happen every day across every part of the media.
+The implication is that clicks, not quality, are what count – despite the fact that once you’ve clicked on that cloud migration story and found that it isn’t about cloud migration, you’ll forever see that website as a resource that misrepresents its own content.
 Hardly a long-term strategy for growth.

 Put another way, human beings are starting to think more and more like machines in their attempts to second-guess the workings of a hidden, and constantly evolving, set of proprietary search engine algorithms.

 Google says that its mission is to make information easier for us to find.
 But the problem is that information is regularly changed to make it easier for Google to find.

 The result is that all information on the web is now influenced by ‘the Google effect’, in much the same way that the fabric of space time is distorted by massive objects, like the sun or Jupiter, which bend everything else around them.